 If AI is already inside your organisation, structural clarity becomes time-sensitive.

 If the immediate issue is control over AI already in use, start with the Baseline.
+If documents are the risk surface, start with the Document Structure Review.
+If a workflow needs a controlled brief for the builder, start with the Implementation Control Brief.
 If the issue is structural readiness before scale, start with the Sprint.